WLHS-Programming1-2023/Projects/LoopFun/README.md

 **********
 ```

+## Technical Details
 As with all programs written in this course, maintainability is as important as functionality, so your code should be clear and easy to follow.
 Make sure it follows the class coding conventions, and double check your code against this checklist before submitting.

 - PEP-8: [https://peps.python.org/pep-0008/](https://peps.python.org/pep-0008/)
 - Summary of PEP-8 for this class - coming soon
 - Program Checklist - coming soon

+## Extension - up to 5 pts extra credit
+Come up with 3 different ways to create the triangle, at least one that uses nested repetition structures.
+Each method must be substantially different and this is up to my discretion.

+## Submitting
 When complete, submit the following in Google Classroom
 - the pseudocode Google Doc file
 - the source code (loop_fun.py file)